 If you’re willing to spend a little extra money on a car for safety purposes, or a mobile device that provides a better user experience, try implementing that same logic when you’re buying a new mattress.
-An expensive, quality mattress is a personal investment and may be the difference between 7 hours of rejuvenating sleep or 7 hours of tireless tossing and turning.
+An expensive mattress is a personal investment and may be the difference between 7 hours of rejuvenating sleep or 7 hours of tireless tossing and turning.

 Sleep plays an essential role in maintaining both our mental and physical health and how we function during our day-to-day.
 You might be surprised to learn how much of a positive impact a high-quality mattress can make on your sleep.
 Poor mattresses, especially older ones, are one of the major culprits of back pain, aching joints, insomnia, and other negative health conditions that take away from your quality of sleep.

 It goes to show with the online mattress industry, though, you don’t have to fork out thousands of dollars for a quality bed.
-With their direct-to-consumer business model, a.k.a. cutting out the middle-man, brands are able to manufacture quality beds of their own and sell it online without the extra costs of owning/selling in a storefront.
+With their direct-to-consumer business model, a.k.a. cutting out the middle-man, brands are able to manufacture quality beds of their own and sell them online without the extra costs of owning/selling in a storefront.

 1.)
 Higher Productivity And Pay